thenexthub/Codira/docs/archive/NamespaceLevelVarsAndTopLevelCode.rst

    Mistakes using it should be diagnosed by the compiler.
 It should be a warning for public API to not have comments.
-2. There needs to be an API that dumps out the public interface for a compiled module/domain in swift syntax, slicing on a declaration.
+2. There needs to be an API that dumps out the public interface for a compiled module/domain in language syntax, slicing on a declaration.
 When used on a type, for example, this would show the type definition and the declaration of all of the methods on it.
-3. The API dumper should always dump in swift syntax, even when run on a Clang C/C++/ObjC module.
-It should make it very clear what the API maps to in swift syntax, so it is obvious how to use it.
+3. The API dumper should always dump in language syntax, even when run on a Clang C/C++/ObjC module.
+It should make it very clear what the API maps to in language syntax, so it is obvious how to use it.
 4. Not having headers forces us to have really great tools support/integration.